Office: Tribble B205

-Dr. Adam Friedman is Professor of Social Studies Education at Wake Forest University, where he serves as Director of the Instructional Technology Group out of the Office of the Dean of the College.
+Dr. Adam M. Friedman is a Professor of Social Studies Education at Wake Forest University, where he serves as Director of the Instructional Technology Group out of the Office of the Dean of the College.

 Dr. Friedman teaches undergraduate and graduate secondary social studies methods, elementary social studies methods, a graduate research course in social studies, and student teaching supervision.
 He also designed and developed Sports, Culture, and Geography, a First Year Seminar which he has taught on numerous occasions.
 Dr. Friedman has also directed a summer study abroad program at the Worrell House in London and directed the LENS program in Nicaragua.